| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 everything they had and wandered around preaching because of Mt 19:21

-opposition to God (1 Ti 6:10).
-Wealth, whether it consists of material
+reasons for his opposition to God (1 Ti 6:10).
+Wealth, whether it

-because we have a natural tendency to rise whenever our earthly situation
+enticements Lucifer was because we have a natural tendency to rise whenever our

-“improves”, which is why humility and lowliness are good for us.
-In this
+earthly situation “improves”, which is why humility and lowliness are good for

-materialistic age I think we need to be very careful about wealth.
+us.
+In this materialistic age I think we need to be very careful about

 When we are poor financially, poor in